-Fusion Drive cannot be as fast a pure SSD, especially when working with older files;
+Such a set cannot be as fast a pure SSD, especially when working with older files;

 Fusion Drive is supported by the iMac and Mac Mini models only.
 According to the reports, the option is not expected to become available for other Mac systems;

-Such a configuration significantly increases the chances for total data loss or corruption should one of the drives be accidentally disconnected or fail.
+The configuration significantly increases the chances for total data loss or corruption should one of the drives be accidentally disconnected or fail.